Generic name: chloramphenicol [ klor-am-FEN-i-kol ]

 Medically reviewed by Drugs.com.
 Last updated on Jul 7, 2023.

 Chloramphenicol belongs to the family of medicines called antibiotics.
-Chloramphenicol ophthalmic preparations are used to treat infections of the eye. chloramphenicol may be given alone or with other medicines that are taken by mouth for eye infections.
+Chloramphenicol ophthalmic preparations are used to treat infections of the eye.
+This medicine may be given alone or with other medicines that are taken by mouth for eye infections.

 Chloramphenicol is available only with your doctor's prescription.

-Studies on chloramphenicol have been done only in adult patients, and there is no specific information comparing use of chloramphenicol in children with use in other age groups.
+Studies on this medicine have been done only in adult patients, and there is no specific information comparing use of this medicine in children with use in other age groups.